Here we go again. Summer break is coming. Moms are getting worried. Very, very worried.

-In our house, I give a 15 minute warning.
+We set the kitchen timer for 3:45pm so they have a 15 minute warning.
 My kids also bring their mini alarm clocks in the living room so they can better keep track of their time.

 The older kids get, the less they play with toys.
 But there are some activities even preteens and teens will enjoy.
 You just need to give them a little nudge.

 During the school year, there’s not as much time for kids to do crafts, building, puzzles and play in general.
 But in the summer, they have lots more time, especially for activities that take longer.